Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Abstract

 \section{Abstract}

 {Agitation is one of the most prevalent symptoms in people with dementia (PwD) that can place themselves and the caregiver's safety at risk.
 Developing objective agitation detection approaches is important to support health and safety of PwD living in a residential setting.
-In a previous study, we collected multimodal wearable sensor data from 17 participants for 600 days and developed machine learning models for predicting agitation in one-minute windows.
+In a previous study, we collected multimodal wearable sensor data from 17 participants for 600 days and developed machine learning models for detecting agitation in one-minute windows.
 However, there are significant limitations in the dataset, such as imbalance problem and potential imprecise labels as the occurrence of agitation is much rarer in comparison to the normal behaviours.
-In this paper, we first implement different undersampling methods to eliminate the imbalance problem, and come to the conclusion that only 20\% of normal behaviour data are adequate to train a competitive agitation detection model.
-Then, we design a weighted undersampling method to evaluate the manual labeling mechanism given the ambiguous time interval (ATI) assumption.
-After that, the postprocessing method of cumulative class re-decision (CCR) is proposed based on the historical sequential information and continuity characteristic of agitation, improving the decision-making performance for the potential application of agitation detection system.
-The results show that a combination of undersampling and CCR improves best F1-score by 26.6\% and other metrics to varying degrees with less training time and data used, and inspires a way to find the potential range of optimal threshold reference for clinical purpose.}
+In this paper, we first implemented different undersampling methods to eliminate the imbalance problem, and came to the conclusion that only 20\% of normal behaviour data were adequate to train a competitive agitation detection model.
+Then, we designed a weighted undersampling method to evaluate the manual labeling mechanism given the ambiguous time interval assumption.
+After that, the postprocessing method of cumulative class re-decision (CCR) was proposed based on the historical sequential information and continuity characteristic of agitation, improving the decision-making performance for the potential application of agitation detection system.
+The results showed that a combination of undersampling and CCR improved F1-score and other metrics to varying degrees with less training time and data.}

 \keywords{agitation detection, undersampling, postprocessing, imbalance, machine learning, decision-making}